rust-lang/rfcs/text/0000-adaptive-hashing.md

 - We can restrict adaptive hashing to integer keys.
 With this limitation, we don't need Farmhash in the standard library.
 - We can use some other fast one-shot hasher instead of Farmhash.
-- We can add use an additional fast hash function for fast streaming hashing.
+- We can use an additional fast hash function for fast streaming hashing.
 The improvement would be small.
 - We can set FarmHash's seed to a random value for nondeterminism.
 - When a map is emptied, its hash function does not matter anymore.
 As a special case, we can detect